opyate/ye-olde-opyate.github.io/_posts/2013-11-28-project-euler-18-and-67-in-scala-using-foldright-zip-and-sliding.md

 Since you need to add the maximum of the two immediate children to the layer above, a foldRight wouldn't give me all the info I need in the curent iteration.
 Foldright for me means "the data is coming FROM the right", i.e. **List(4, 5, 6)** will be processed first, then **List(2, 3)** but at no point in the iteration will they be available together so I can do the sum. **List(4, 5, 6)** would need to come into the iteration with **List(2, 3)** in another way, and I realised I can use the foldRight's accumulator for that by seeding the foldRight with the base layer in the triangle (aka the last list **List(4, 5, 6)**).

 The easiest way was to just seed the foldRight with a list of zeros one element larger than the base layer.
-You then break it up into pairs using **sliding(2,1)**, take the max of the pairs, and sum the max with the corresponding element in the layer above.
+You then break it up into pairs using **sliding(2,1)**, take the max of the pairs, and sum the max with the corresponding (thanks to **zip**) element in the layer above.

 No mutable state; no recursion; simple to understand.
 As [Erik Meijer](www.applied-duality.com) would say: "baby code".